samfish204/CSE465-Lab3/README.md

 You will receive a zero if you submit and the checks do not all pass.
 It is better to turn it in late than incomplete.

+To submit, type  `make submit` or just commit and push your changes to the repo.

 # Grading Notes
 This seems like many problems, but each one is small.
 If done correctly, each problem should have a short solution